Hwasong-11C: Confirmed tests

-Unconfirmed tests
+Alleged tests

-Member states of the United Nations Security Council alleged that the then-unnamed Hwasong-11C was test-fired on 25 May 2022 and 5 June 2022.
+Member states of the United Nations Security Council alleges that the then-unnamed Hwasong-11C was test-fired on 25 May 2022 and 5 June 2022.

+American astrophysicist Jonathan McDowell claims another Hwasong-11C missile launch occurred on 1 July 2024, with the missile travelling 120 km and being launched with another missile, later confirmed to be its 4.5-ton warhead variant.

 Variants

 Hwasong-11C-4.5

-The 4.5 tons warhead version of Hwasong-11C, called Hwasong-11C-4.5 (Note: Also known as Hwasong-11Da-4.5, Hwasongpho-11Da-4.5.) is named after its 4.5-ton warhead.
+The 4.5 tons warhead version of Hwasong-11C, called Hwasong-11C-4.5 (Note: Also known as Hwasong-11Da-4.5, Hwasongpho-11Da-4.5 and Hwasongpho-11Ta-4.5.) is named after its 4.5-ton warhead.

 Description

 Hwasong-11C-4.5 is capable of carrying a 4500 kg warhead, an increase from the 2500 kg warhead of the baseline Hwasong-11C.
-It is launched from a road-mobile TEL.
+It is nine times heavier than Hwasong-11A's payload mass.
+This payload capacity focuses on countering larger targets, such as military bases, aircraft carriers and strategic infrastructures.
+It is developed due to the introduction of a Hyunmoo ballistic missile variant with super-large warhead by South Korea.

+Hwasong-11C-4.5 can be launched from a road-mobile TEL, which is capable of carrying two missiles.
+Its range is estimated from 500 km to 900 km, depending on payload capacity.
+It can flew in a quasi-ballistic trajectory, with a flight altitude of 50-100 km.
+The missile uses a guidance system combining INS and satellite navigation, thus reducing CEP to 5-30 m.
+The solid-fueled composite engine burns for 20–30 seconds, and the missile can achieve a speed of 5-6 Mach at terminal phase.

 Assuming that the diameters of Hwasong-11C and its 4.5-ton warhead variant are similar, the Hwasong-11C-4.5 appears to be longer than its baseline version, possibly due to the lengthened missile body and heavier warhead.

-The description of the 320 km "medium range" in the 18 September 2024 test suggests a maximum range of 640 km for this variant.
-However, another source claims a range of 900 km for Hwasong-11C-4.5.
+History

+In 2021, North Korean leader Kim Jong Un listed super-large warhead on its list of high-tech weapons that North Korea wanted to develop.

+The first test flight of Hwasong-11C-4.5 occurred on 1 July 2024.
+A further launch took place on 18 September 2024, after some delays from a planned launch in July.

+An alleged third test occurred on 22 October 2025, but it could also involved Hwasong-11E, given the "hypersonic projectile" claim by North Korea.